The Coherence Fee

 The bilateral blindness problem

 This regime catches an important class of errors: missing fields, type mismatches, malformed outputs, constraint violations.
 What it cannot catch — provably, not merely in practice — are inconsistencies that arise from assumptions internal to each tool that shape every output but appear in no schema.
+The soybean transaction is one instance.
+A second instance, closer to where most readers live, makes the structural property easier to formalize.

-Neither error was visible at any single interface, because the information needed to detect them — which convention was used, which metric was computed — was projected away by the tools' own schemas.
-The data provider's schema declares prices, dividends, period unit, date range.
-It does not declare which day-count convention it used, because the convention is "obvious."
-The financial analysis tool's schema declares risk-adjusted return, volatility, maximum drawdown, annualized return.
-It does not declare which day-count convention it assumed or which risk metric it computed, because both are implementation details that the tool author considered internal.
+A data provider retrieves market prices using calendar days.
+A financial-analysis tool computes risk-adjusted returns using 252 trading days per year and reports a Sortino ratio.
+A portfolio verifier checks whether the return exceeds a threshold — but internally expects a Sharpe ratio, not Sortino.
+Every bilateral check passes.
+The day-count mismatch silently annualizes with the wrong denominator.
+The risk-metric mismatch silently evaluates Sortino against a Sharpe threshold.
+Neither error is visible at any single interface, because the information needed to detect it — which convention was used, which metric was computed — was projected away by the tools' own schemas.
+The data provider's schema declares prices, dividends, period unit, date range; it does not declare which day-count convention it used.
+The financial-analysis tool's schema declares risk-adjusted return, volatility, maximum drawdown, annualized return; it does not declare which day-count convention it assumed or which risk metric it computed.

 Interpretability and mechanistic transparency improve what happens inside a tool: they reveal a model's internal reasoning and allow auditors to verify that local outputs reflect local intentions.
 But they cannot force independently authored systems to declare the conventions they project away.
 A perfectly transparent data provider still drops its day-count convention from the output schema if its designers considered that convention obvious.
 The coherence fee is a composition invariant, not a model invariant — it measures the gap between what tools expose and what composition requires, and that gap persists even under perfect local transparency.